-The application portal opens Oct.
-1 and final application deadline is first Monday in March.
-Applications received by Jan.
+The application portal is now open and the final application deadline is May 1.
+Applications received by Feb.
 1 will be considered for early review and are strongly encouraged.
 Late applications will be considered on a space-available basis.

 Applications are considered complete once the three (3) letters of recommendation are received on or before the first Monday in March deadline.

-Well ranked applicants will be notified for interviews in January (early consideration) and March (regular consideration).
-The application review process will be complete in late March.
+Well-ranked applicants will be notified for interviews in January (early consideration) and March (regular consideration).
+The application review process will be completed in late March.